 An experienced medical professional can give you a better idea of what steps you need to take next and how to protect yourself from further injury following a concussion suffered in a car accident.

 After a concussion, your brain is more vulnerable than usual.
 You may need to take steps to help protect against further injury, including avoiding contact sports until you have a chance to heal from your injury.

 A doctor’s evaluation of your injury can make it easier to determine the extent of your head injury and judge your recovery so that you can continue to protect yourself until the danger passes.

 After even a minor concussion, you may have trouble with several essential cognitive functions.
 Dealing with those challenges can leave you scrambling to keep up at work, school, or while taking care of tasks at home.

 A doctor can provide you with comprehensive guidelines, including how to return to work when you can reasonably return to work and any modifications you may need following your injury.

 Can You Get Compensation for a Concussion After a Car Accident?

 If you suffered an injury in a car accident, including a concussion, you might have the right to compensation.
 In some cases, a concussion may not lead to the types of high medical bills you can see from other injuries.
 However, severe traumatic brain injury may lead to substantial medical expenses.
-You can, however, seek compensation for:
+You can, however, seek compensation for the following: